 Cambodian Communities out of Crisis (CCC) continued its programme of sponsoring children enrolled at private schools in Phnom Penh, the capital of Cambodia.
-CCC paid all or part of the school fees for two girls and three boys in 2016.
+CCC paid all or part of the school fees for two girls and two boys in 2017.

-In October 2016, three members of CCC’s Council visited Cambodia.
+In December 2017, two members of CCC’s Council visited Cambodia.
 Highlights of the visit were:

 - opportunities to preach and teach in a Cambodian church and a gathering of church leaders;

-- participation in an outreach to an unreached people group;
+- participation in an outreach to a province near the Thai border;

-- identification of a partner with whom CCC can take forward its vision for Timothy College, a college of further and higher education in Cambodia;
+- identification of a possible plot of land for Timothy College and Business Institute, CCC’s planned college of further and higher education in Cambodia;

 - monitoring of the Children of Cambodia project;